jimtyhurst/jimtyhurst/README.md

-I am a machine learning engineer with a PhD in Linguistics, doing statistical analysis, machine learning, and deep learning for the past few years.
+I am a data engineer with a PhD in Linguistics, doing statistical analysis, machine learning, and deep learning for the past few years.
 Previously, I was a software engineer developing enterprise software, so I know how to get from prototypes to production.
 That knowledge has transferred well to ML work.

 <!--
 **jimtyhurst/jimtyhurst** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.